somanbaqai/FYP-Blockchain-And-Health/NodeApis/README.md

     }
 }

-- NOTE: Provider will call this api to request permission -> updatePatientPermissionRequestsList
+- NOTE: In order to ask permission from patient, Provider will call api: updatePatientPermissionRequestsList
-- NOTE provider wali call nahi hogi
+- NOTE: Provider Permission API or Provider Permission Request API will never be called
--
+- NOTE: To delete a permission request, the mentioned API must be called with access level 0